Categorical Donaldson-Thomas theory for local surfaces: Categorical Donaldson-Thomas theory for local surfaces

+where $\cC_{\zZ} \subset \Dbc(\fM)$ is the subcategory of objects whose singular supports are contained in $\zZ$.
+We call the above quotient category as \textit{DT category}.
+The above construction is a global analogue of the quotient category considered in Proposition~\ref{prop:koszul:Z}.
+So in particular if $\fM$ is a global derived zero locus then $\dDT^{\C}(\nN^{\rm{ss}})$ is equivalent to the derived category of $\C$-equivariant factorizations.
+We will study the properties of the above quotient category in detail.

-In the presence of $\mathbb{C}^{\ast}$-automorphisms in the stabilizer groups of $\mathfrak{M}$, we further introduce the variants of our categorical DT theories either by taking the $\mathbb{C}^{\ast}$-rigidifications or fix the $\mathbb{C}^{\ast}$-weight $\lambda$.
+In the presence of $\mathbb{C}^{\ast}$-automorphisms in the stabilizer groups of $\mathfrak{M}$, we further introduce the variants of DT categories either by taking the $\mathbb{C}^{\ast}$-rigidifications or fix the $\mathbb{C}^{\ast}$-weight $\lambda$.
+The $\lambda$-twist version is an analogue of the category of twisted sheaves, twisted by a Brauer class, studied in~\cite{MR2309155}.
 We will also define their dg-enhancements.
 The relevant notation is summarized in the following table: